Wilderness & Survival Skills

 Through individual and collaborative work, campers get to enjoy the tangible benefits of their hard work each day—maybe some flapjacks with sorghum syrup or a frittata with swiss chard—that has been prepared on the wood-burning stove by the assigned cooking group for the day.

 Mountain Campers that are a part of Homesteading are given opportunities to participate more independently in higher-level skills at the farm.
 Older campers in past summers have helped build a bicycle-powered grain grinder, which we use to process sorghum and corn, and a portable, solar hot water system that heats water for washing our dishes.
 They also have the opportunity to sign up to go to the local farmer’s market to sell produce from the farm.
 Using the profits from the market, they are able to make micro-loans to farmers in other parts of the world through our Rockmont Farm lending team on Kiva.
 Rockmont has loaned money to people all over the world who are helping it thrive!

 By giving campers individual and group responsibilities in all aspects of farm work, campers see first-hand the value of hard work and cooperation.
 At the same time, campers increase their knowledge of food systems and build a higher level of organic growing skills to take home with them.
 They experience the benefits of their labor by tasting the freshly prepared food they help prepare.

-When we harvest food and send it to the camp’s dining hall for others to enjoy or sell produce at the Black Mountain Farmer’s Market, campers see how we are connected to our broader community.
-And when we use the profits from the market sales to make a microloan on Kiva to a farmer in Indonesia or Peru, they see our connection to the broader world.
+When we harvest food and send it to the camp’s dining hall for others to enjoy or donate produce to Bounty & Soul food bank, campers see how we are connected to our broader community.

 About the Homesteading Instructor